 Foreign Bank Account Reporting (“FBAR”) was introduced by the Bank Secrecy Act of 1970 with the intention of discouraging and preventing tax evasion.
 While largely ignored for many years, FBAR has been in the forefront in recent years, with the US Government now placing a lot more emphasis on the importance of compliance.
-The threat of harsh penalties has prompted a massive increase in reporting lately, and many people taking advantage of the voluntary disclosure programs the IRS has in place once they realize they need to file FBAR.
+The threat of harsh penalties has prompted a massive increase in reporting lately, and many people taking advantage of the voluntary disclosure programs the IRS has in place once they realize who needs to file FBAR.

 What is FINCEN?

 FinCEN is simply the Treasury Department’s Financial Crimes Enforcement Network, and it is the organization that enforces FBAR compliance.
 Their mission is “to enhance U.S. national security, deter and detect criminal activity, and safeguard financial systems from abuse by promoting transparency in the U.S. and international financial systems.”
-FinCEN Form 114 is another name for the FBAR!
+FinCEN Form 114 is another name for the FBAR.

 What is Form 8938?